Arokia-Nivin/weather-app-react/README.md

 # Weather React App

-This Weather App is made with React-Redux and uses Redux-thunk as the middleware and integrated with Google places Api
+This Weather App is made with React-Redux and uses Redux-thunk as the middleware and integrated with Google Places API.

 # View Live App at